ahmedhamdi96/ML4T/work/demos/readme.md

-This directory contains exercise files
+This directory contains exercise files.